Techtonica/curriculum/projects/eventonica/eventonica-part6-postgres.md

 1. Copy the setup instructions for `pg-promise` in your `index.js` file.
 Your connection string is probably something like `postgres://{YOURNAME}@localhost:5432/eventonica`.
 If you used a password to protect your database, use `postgres://{YOURNAME}:{PASSWORD}@localhost:5432/eventonica`.

 1. Update your APIs to use SQL commands instead of the EventRecommender class.
+    * Use `psql` or `PGAdmin` to test your SQL commands.
+    * Incorprate the SQL commands in your API endpoints using `pg-promise` - you can find example queries [here](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example).
-You can find example queries [here](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example).
-Note that `pg-promise` requires you to specify how many rows, if any, a query should return.
+    * Note that `pg-promise` requires you to specify how many rows, if any, a query should return.
 For example, `db.any` indicates that the query can return any number of rows, `db.one` indicates that the query should return a single row, and `db.none` indicates that the query must return nothing.

     Ex: Adding a user